LyudmilPashayanov/Equipment-System/README.md

 # Equipment system
 ## Vertigo technical assignment
 The "Equipment system" project was a technical assignment created for Vertigo Games.
 Its aim is to assess my technical knowledge.

+# Version 2.0 Notes
+- Introduced Item Slots.
+- Better design and more flexible and decoupled functionality between Hand, Inventory and ItemSlots.
+- Refactored all the items to be properly following the MVC pattern.
+- Audio clips for different features/functionalities are referenced in their own classes.
+- AudioManager class supports 3D world Audio Playing.
+- Replaced abstract class implementations by interfaces.
+- Cleaned unnecessary code and classes.
+- All functionality and requirements are still fulfilled and work in the game as before.
+- Written better summary explanations of functions.
+# Version 1.0 Notes
 ## Technical Description
 The project was developed using C# on the Unity Engine 2022.3.4f1 LTS version.
-The app was tested and works in landscape mode on Windows and in the Unity Editor.
+The app was tested and works in landscape mode on Windows and in the Unity Editor

 ## Extra Plugins
 For the animations in the project it was used the DoTween plugin and the Unity Input System to handle Input from different devices.